signalfx/pmd-biased-language/README.md

 # License

-This PMD ruleset, its rule definitions, and the rule implementations that it contains, are all released in the public domain.
+This PMD ruleset, its rule definitions, and the rule implementations that it contains, are all released under the terms of the Apache Software License 2.0.

 # Links